wottpal/kirby-lightbox-gallery/README.md

 (gallery: all page: projects/a)  # Includes all images of the page with the given uri

 (gallery: all limit: 2)  # Only shows thumbs of the first two images

+(gallery: all order: random)  # Shuffles all images (gallery: all order: reverse)  # Displays all images in reverse order

 (gallery: all cols: 2 4)  # Sets cols to ['min' => 2, 'max' => 4]
 (gallery: all cols: 3)  # Sets cols to ['min' => 3, 'max' => 3]